 When you come to see us, we’ll place most of our focus on preventive care.
 Why?
 Because it’s much better for a patient to help them avoid dental problems than simply fixing them after they pop up!
-Preventative care for your mouth is our focal point in safeguarding against tooth decay and periodontal disease.
+Preventive dentistry is our focal point in safeguarding against tooth decay and periodontal disease.
 We recommend routine preventive appointments as specified by your dental care providers for your specific needs.
 Dentistry has evolved to treating patients proactively versus reactively.
 The services outlined below are the best options for proactively caring for your mouth long-term.
 If it’s time for your or your child’s next checkup, be sure to give us a call today.

 When it comes to taking care of the teeth long-term and making them shine, nothing does it better than the standard dental checkup and teeth cleaning.
 These appointments will help our doctors understand everything they can about your dental situation so they can determine the best ways to protect your smile.

 Your dentist will perform an oral exam where they’ll look at your teeth, gums, jaw, and existing dental work to see if they can spot any issues.
 If they do, they’ll recommend treatments to fix them right away.
 By coming in to see us regularly, we’ll be able to catch small problems before they have the chance to become big ones!

 Then with a cleaning, one of our hygienists will remove any plaque and tartar that has built up in your mouth.
 They’ll be able to target those trouble spots your brush and floss can’t reach at home, and they’ll even break up small surface stains to keep your teeth nice and white!